Woolfrey/woolfrey.github.io/pages/about.md

 <br>

 I am now currently living in Leeds, England.
-The weather isn't as nice :cold_face:, but the Yorkshire countryside is stunning in Spring and Summer.
+The weather isn't as nice 🥶, but the Yorkshire countryside is stunning in Spring and Summer.

 <p align="center">
     <img src="/assets/images/saltaire.png" height="400" width="auto"/>